-Heart failure is when the cardiac muscle becomes less effective at its normal function of pumping blood throughout the body, and thereby in supplying oxygen and nutrients.
+Heart failure occurs when the heart fails to drain and pump blood normally to and from the other organs in the body, leading to poor oxygenation and excess accumulation of fluids (edema).
 This highly debilitating condition is often age-related.
 However, it can also occur in young people, such as those with heart valve malformations.

 The heart, a pump that wears out

 The heart is made up of four chambers (two atria and two ventricles) that contract in a coordinated manner to send blood to the lungs for reoxygenation, and then to the rest of the body.
 This pumping action is performed by the myocardium, a muscle that is supplied by the coronary arteries.

 Heart failure is characterized by the confluence of both a gradual loss of heart muscle strength and an increase in the body’s need for oxygen.
 The body no longer receives the oxygen that it needs.
 Heart failure first manifests during physical exertion, and then at rest, which forces the heart to compensate by working harder.
 It starts beating faster, then gets larger (the chambers dilate, and the walls thicken).

 The heart expends more energy in order to circulate fluid in the body, leading to its gradual exhaustion.
 This creates the risk of cardiac decompensation, also known as the accumulation of fluids (essentially water and salt) in the lungs, known as pulmonary edema.
 Breathing becomes more difficult and at this stage, the patient requires emergency hospitalization for intensive care.
 Heart failure is a condition that worsens rapidly, putting a tremendous strain on the heart, lungs, kidneys, and other organs.

 The first symptom of heart failure is shortness of breath, caused by the engorgement of blood in the lungs.
 Another symptom suggestive of heart failure is fatigue, which is caused by poor irrigation of the muscles that are deprived of adequate nutrients and oxygen.